-The CreatorIQ Discovery tool has over 20 million creators for you to find and explore.
+The CreatorIQ Discovery tool has over a million creators for you to find and explore.
 While you might think the more options the better, it can be a bit daunting trying to get started or making sure you are using the correct filters.
-In this article we'll focus on the Search bar and the option available to you within it to help refine your search results.
+In this article, we'll focus on the Search bar and the option available to you within it to help refine your search results.

 This Search bar is your recommended starting point.
-After starting the initial search, you can alway narrow down your results with the filters.
+After starting the initial search, you can always narrow down your results with the filters.

 Our default discovery search is ALL and it allows you to search by the type of content in the creator’s post or around their interests, bio, name, or account handle.